Ivan Marquez Munoz

 Having worked for over ten years as project architect and associate at two UK award-winning practices (Bennetts Associates and Sutherland Hussey Harris) and taught part-time at Strathclyde University and the University of Edinburgh, Ivan is a versatile and highly qualified professional and academic, with an expertise in architectural design and technology.

 In addition to studio tutoring, Ivan has contributed as invited visiting critic at the Mackintosh School of Architecture in Glasgow and the Facultade de Arquitetura da Universidade de Porto in Portugal.
-Ivan has also recently completed the PgCert in Academic Practice at the University of Edinburgh and his professional accreditation by the Higher Education Academy is being processed.
+Ivan also completed the PgCert in Academic Practice at the University of Edinburgh and he is a Fellow of the Higher Education Academy.

 Ivan has managed to develop a research profile in parallel to his professional and teaching activities.
 His postgraduate qualification, in particular the MSc with Distinction in Advanced Sustainable Design, allowed him to initiate a research about the different perceptions of concrete.
 This study produced a range of findings and conclusions that constituted the beginning of his PhD, which he started at the University of Edinburgh in 2016 and is currently developing at Newcastle University.